I Do Not Recommend the B&T TP9

 Duration: 21:40

-This comprehensive review by Brass Facts details extensive issues encountered over four years of ownership with the B&T TP9.
-Despite initial interest in the PDW platform, the reviewer explicitly does not recommend it for serious use due to significant reliability problems, poor trigger performance, and suppressor baffle strikes.
-The review highlights a decline in reliability after 3,000 rounds and issues with the proprietary suppressor mount causing Point of Impact shifts.
-B&T's customer service is praised for replacing a damaged barrel, but the platform's inherent flaws lead to a negative overall assessment.
+This comprehensive review from Brass Facts details a 4-year, 6,500-round evaluation of the B&T TP9.
+Despite initial interest in the PDW platform, the speaker concludes the TP9 is not recommended for serious use due to significant reliability issues, including trigger malfunctions, suppressor baffle strikes, and internal component failures.
+While B&T customer service is praised, the platform's inherent design flaws lead to a negative overall assessment.

 Quick Summary